RebekkaHaley/keras-digit-recogniser/README.md

 4) Go to `localhost:8000` in browser.

+If running app with docker:

+TODO

 ## App

-The folder `/app` contains source code for the FastAPI app that allows users to draw and predict digits.
+The folder `/app` contains the app source code.

 ## Model Logic

-The folder `/model_logic` contains code for creating a submission to the Kaggle competition "Digit Recognizer", and used Keras NN to predict the class of number for a given test data point.
+The folder `/model_logic` contains the notebook used to create the CNN model.
+It also produces a csv in the correct submission format for the Kaggle competition "Digit Recognizer".

-The resulting submission scored approx. 0.97/1.
+For example, one submission scored approx. 0.97.

 ## Accessing the original data set